Budget 2020: The main points

 Housing

-The Help to Buy scheme for first-time buyers, which was due to end at the end of the year, will be extended for two years and its structure will not change.
+The Help to Buy scheme for first-time buyers, which was due to finish at the end of the year, will be extended for two years and its structure will not change.

+A number of changes are envisaged to the treatment of Real Estate Investment Funds.
+It is understood that changes will be made to ensure they pay appropriate levels of tax, particularly capital gains tax.

+The distribution of profits from the sale of a rental property will also be subject to dividend withholding tax.

 Education

-Funding for 1,000 special needs assistants, over 100 special education teachers and 250 special class teachers.
+Funding for 1,000 special needs assistants, more than 100 special education teachers and 250 special class teachers.

 0.1 per cent increase to national training fund.